-The CYP2E1 gene codes for an enzyme involved in the metabolism of several important drugs as well as the conversion of ethanol to acetaldehyde.
-For example, acetaminophen (Tylenol) is one commonly used drug which is partially metabolized with this enzyme.
-CYP2E1 is also involved in the breakdown or activation of several anesthetics, as well as several industrial products including benzene and ethylene glycol.
+The CYP2E1 gene encodes an enzyme involved in the metabolism of several important drugs as well as the conversion of ethanol to acetaldehyde.

 CYP2E1 is also involved in the metabolism of acrylamide, which is produced through the Maillard reaction when food is cooked.
 Examples of acrylamide formation in food would be in toast, french fries, potato chips, cookies, toasted breakfast cereal.
 Acrylamide can be carcinogenic (cancer-causing), so it is important to metabolize and get rid of it quickly.

 Check your genetic data for rs2031920 (23andMe v4, v5; AncestryDNA):

-- T/T: CYP2E1 (Rsal) – slightly decreased risk of lung cancer[ref][ref] possibly less likely to die from alcohol poisoning[ref] decreased risk of oral cancers[ref] decreased risk of oral cancer[ref]
+- T/T: CYP2E1 (Rsal) – decreased relative risk of lung cancer[ref][ref] less likely to die from alcohol poisoning[ref] decreased risk of oral cancers[ref] decreased risk of liver cancer[ref]

-- C/C: normal
+- C/C: typical

 Check your genetic data for rs3813867 (23andMe v5; AncestryDNA)

-- G/G: normal
+- G/G: typical

-Check your genetic data for rs2070676 (23andMe rv4. v5):
+Check your genetic data for rs2515641 (23andMev4, v5; AncestryDNA):

-- C/C: normal
+- C/C: typical